chisui/dakka/thesis/main.md

 # Implementation

 ## Actor

-Actors in the traditional actor model may only perform one of three actions in response to receiving a message:

-1. Send a finite number of messages to other actors.
-2. Create a finite number of new actors.
-3. Designate the behavior to be used for the next message it receives.

 Since akka is not written in a pure functional language each actor can also invoke any other piece of code.
 This implicit capability very useful for defining real world systems.
 So we have to provide ways to doing something like this as well if we want to use this framework in a real world situation.
 Invoking any piece of code also includes managing the actor system itself.
 For example stopping it all together, which also turns out to be very useful.